It covers everything from making quick side income to creating a long-term side hustle that could become your full-time job.

 I’ve been making a consistent $300 a month for the past year.

-If any of you read my post at the beginning of the year: The Ultimate Guide to Making Side Income in 2019, I briefly mentioned how I do it.
+If any of you read my post at the beginning of the year: The Ultimate Guide to Making Side Income, I briefly mentioned how I do it.
 So, today I’m going to break down in more detail exactly what I do on Facebook because it’s by far my favorite side hustle of the year.

 Most ideas on that post were typical answers anyone could give.
 But I came across one idea about becoming an Ad Rater.
 I thought, “what the heck is an ad rater?”